The Beauty of Taroko

-"The Beauty of Taroko" is a large-scale ink painting created by Ma Pai-Shui in early 1999.
+The Beauty of Taroko (太魯閣之美) is a large-scale ink painting created by Ma Pai-Shui in early 1999.
 It consists of twenty-four pieces of Xuan paper, each measuring 214 cm in height and 69 cm in width, forming a total dimension of 1656 cm in width and 214 cm in height.
 The painting is divided into six main themes, showcasing the distinctive seasonal landscapes of Taroko.
-In 2015, it was designated as a nationally important cultural artifact by the Ministry of Culture of the Republic of China.
+In 2015, it was designated as a nationally significant antiquity by the Ministry of Culture of the Republic of China.